Key databases and services

 - Introduction to Zotero (in English), 21 October 12.15–14, Zoom

-Do staff in your research group or at your department need a refresher in literature searching, an overview of subject-relevant databases, or reference management?
-We are happy to visit.
-Contact us by email to arrange the content and time.
-The number of participants must be at least 5 people.
+Do your research group or employees at your department need a refresher in literature searching, an overview of subject-relevant databases, or reference management?
+We are happy to visit you.
+Please contact us by email to plan the details.

 Literature searching and guidance

-At the Library of Medicine you can get practical help and guidance with literature searching for, among other things:
+At the Medical library you can get practical help and guidance with literature searching, among others for:

 - scholarly articles, project applications, the synopsis of a doctoral thesis